-- C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission? □ Yes □ No - C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? - C20.
+- C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? \Box Yes \boxtimes No

+C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle)